psf/the-invisibles/content/english/episodes/ep-5.md

 that helps school counsellors detects signs of distress in students, so that the counsellors could reach out to the students in time and prevent mental health concerns from escalating.

+Mona was encouraged by her mom since young to pursue tech and coding.
+Even though she is still in highschool, she has big dreams and aspires to study abroad in the future.

 Be sure to listen to the episode to learn all about Mona's inspiring story!

 ## Topic discussed